adarshn656/Sign-Language-Translation-System/README.md

 ## Status
 🔒 **Currently under review** for conference presentation.
-The full code, models, and datasets will be made publicly available after acceptance and presentation to comply with conference and publication guidelines.
+The full code, models, and datasets will be made publicly available after acceptance and presentation.

 ## Stay Tuned
 This repository will be updated with: